rafaelsudbrackzimmermann/-MachineLearning/README.md

 **The Solution:**
 To address this, our team developed a solution using an unsupervised learning approach with the Adjusted STL (Seasonal-Trend Decomposition using LOESS) algorithm.
 This method improves upon traditional energy disaggregation techniques by adapting to complex and noisy data without needing predefined labels or extensive historical data inputs.

-**Impact:**
-This unsupervised and adaptable approach allows building managers to effectively monitor and control energy usage for various systems without the need for complex and expensive sub-metering infrastructure.
-By leveraging basic meter data, our model provides a scalable and economically viable solution for energy management across diverse building environments.

 **Competition Results:**
 - **nMAE**: 0.235 (Ranked 1st)